Thursday night, 88°F

 Listening to Nice as Fuck, Angel

-I loved Pearl Jam from the first time I saw the Eddie swing from the rafters (3:41) in the Even Flow video on MTV.
+My love for Pearl Jam led me to write a novel that’s unapologetically not for everyone.
+The first time I saw the Eddie Vedder swinging from the rafters (3:41) in the Even Flow video on MTV was the moment I became sold on this band.
 I’d spent the entire ’80s retreating into Led Zeppelin, Hendrix and The Who because I just couldn’t get with the whole hair metal/Spandex vibe.
 My reaction to this video was “that sounds like … real rock ‘n’ roll.
 They’ve brought it back from the dead.”

-From that moment on, I was hooked.
+From that moment on, I was hooked on Pearl Jam.
 I’ve seen them live multiple times and their shows are incredible.
 I have a Ten Club membership, a Yield vanity plate, some framed show posters, all of their studio albums (except Riot Act, oops), too many bootlegs to count, and I don’t know how many T-shirts or pairs of Docs.
 Which means, as Pearl Jam fans go, I’m a total lightweight.
 (I’ve even shamelessly posted a popular video just now instead trying to polish my creds with something stunning, like Wash.)
+Gosh you guys, I don’t even have a Pearl Jam tattoo like Saint Wozniak or Ellie.

 If there is one thing this band has done, it has inspired a loyal fan base.
 It’s something I’ve seen over and over again in the years I’ve loved this band.
 Most recently, I was at the Clutch show at Bonnaroo 2016 with my husband and teenaged son.
 The three of us had on various Pearl Jam T-shirts (PJ was playing the What Stage later that night), so a fellow fan approached us and proudly showed us that she had the date of every Pearl Jam show she’d attended painstakingly tattooed on her arm.
 That is dedication.